 Here’s an overview of the basic things people take camping.
 You may require other items based on the time of year you are camping and where you are camping, but this camping checklist is a good starting point (even for a camping checklist for kids).

-- Expandable travel backpacks packed with extra clothes (especially socks!)
+- Expandable travel backpacks packed with extra clothes (especially socks!) / extra layer of clothes for each family member

 - Toothbrushes/toothpaste